Sir William Myers, 1st Baronet

-His army career included service in the 26th Foot (Major, 13 May 1781); in the 15th Foot (Lieutenant-Colonel, 14 February 1786); in North America (brevet Colonel, May 1793); as Deputy Quartermaster-General in Leeward Islands, 1793; as Quartermaster-General on staff, November 1794; and subsequently Major-General, 14 May 1796; and finally Lieutenant-General.
+His army career included service in the 26th Foot (Major, 13 May 1781); in the 15th Foot (Lieutenant-Colonel, 14 February 1786); in North America (brevet Colonel, May 1793); as Deputy Quartermaster-General in Leeward Islands, 1793; as Quartermaster-General on staff, November 1794; and subsequently as Major-General, 14 May 1796; and finally Lieutenant-General.
 He was also the first Colonel of the 2nd West India Regiment when that was established in 1795 in Martinique.
-He was at some time Governor of Tobago; Commander in Chief in the Southern District of Ireland; and Commander in Chief in the Leeward Islands.
+He was at some point Governor of Tobago; Commander in Chief in the Southern District of Ireland; and Commander in Chief in the Leeward Islands.

 He was created Baronet in 1804, and died in Barbados on 29 July 1805.
 He is buried in St. Michael's Cathedral, Bridgetown.
 His memorial was designed by Robert Blore.